Frequently Asked Questions about Attending Colorado Mountain College as a International Student

 How much does it cost to attend Colorado Mountain College?

 International students pay the “out-of-state” tuition rate.
-You can find our rates on our website.
+Please see Tuition and Costs.
 However, you must prove that you have resources to live in the US for 12 months (details are on the application).

 How do I get my academic records reviewed?

 CMC requires a “catalog match” for certifying academic credentials.
 For more information and an application for Evaluation of Foreign Educational Credentials go to ECE.org We may require you to do additional testing in English and Mathematics before you can register for classes.

 CMC accepts the TOEFL, Michigan Test of English Language Proficiency, IELTS test scores, and recommendations from the English Language School as proof of your proficiency in English.
 See the TOEFL website.

 Am I required to live in the student residence hall?

 If you are a first time college student transferring in 24 credit hours or less, and are less than 21 years of age, yes CMC requires you to live in student housing.
 We encourage all international students to live in our student housing even if not required.

 What do I have to do if I want to travel outside the United States?